 Don't forget to buy food and drinks in advance if you need them: train stations do not always have shops, while onboard cafés are not always available and often very expensive.

 For short distances like between Verona and Padua, busses and carpooling are good alternatives to the train, thanks to their low costs.
 Also, busses have the advantage of getting to the smallest towns where the is no train station.

 Which stations are served by the trains travelling from Verona to Padua?

-The trains to Padua leave Verona from Verona Porta Vescovo and arrive in Padova.
+The trains to Padua leave Verona from Verona Porta Nuova and arrive in Padova.

 How many daily connections exist to travel to Padua from Verona by train?

 If you want to travel from Verona to Padua by train, there are 102 available connections per day.
 The main part of these connections, that is to say 97 routes, are direct lines and the rest, that is to say 5 routes include one or many changes.
 As a result, please take a ticket for a direct line if you do not want any change.
 Despite that, choosing an offer with an indirect line is sometimes the best way to travel efficiently especially if there are too few connections and if you look for a ticket at the last minute even though the trip is longer.

 How long do you need to get to Padua by train?

 With the fastest connections you will be in Padua in 42 minutes, but on average it takes 1 hour and 1 minute.
 The first train headed to Padua is at 05:04, while the last one leaves Verona at 08:04.